 Financial API security demands multiple layers of protection:

-Implement JSON Web Tokens (JWT) for secure communication
+Implement JSON Web Tokens (JWT) for secure fintech API communication.

-Follow the principle of least privilege for all API credentials
+Follow the principle of least privilege for all financial API credentials.

-According to the OWASP API Security Project, broken authentication remains the most common vulnerability in financial API implementations.
+According to the OWASP API Security Project, broken authentication remains the most common vulnerability in financial API implementations, emphasizing the importance of robust fintech API security.

 Error Handling and Fallback Strategies

-Robust error handling improves reliability and user experience:
+Robust error handling improves fintech API reliability and user experience:

 Monitoring and Performance Optimization